eladmaimoni/obsidian_notes/Software/CS Algo/Array Tips.md

 2. Consider initializing the result from the first element
    - Easier for 2 pointers style
 3. Try to keep invariants along a loop such as start < end
+4. When looking at a recursion rule, look forward as well as backward
+   - How to deduce i based on `i-1`: `[0, .... i-1], i`
+   - How to deduce i based on i + 1
-4. Corner cases: 0 elements / inputs
+1. Corner cases: 0 elements / inputs
-5. Corner cases: all elements are the same
+2. Corner cases: all elements are the same
-6. We reached the end of the array
+3. We reached the end of the array

+Thought Process Keywords
+- 2 pointers - one from `end` one from `start`
+- fixed sliding window